ohClaire/ideabox-group-project/README.md

 ## Possible Future Extensions
 - Allow users to add a comment to their idea cards.
 - Allow users to search for ideas based on title.
+- Adding a scroll to our cards so the text length isn't restricted.

 ## Set Up
 1. Fork and clone this repo.